Cover: The Queen Mary Hotel, Long Beach California

 Spa: Services include Swedish and Stone massage, Facials and body scrubs, Manicures, pedicures and waxing, Reflexology foot care, Hair care and makeup services

 WiFi: Included in daily facility fee

 Restaurants & bars: Sir Winston’s Restaurant & Lounge, Observation Bar & Art Deco Lounge, Chelsea Chowder House & Bar, Promenade Café, The Tea Room, Champagne Sunday Brunch in the Grand Salon, Midplace Marketplace

-Disclosure & disclaimer: Special thanks to the Queen Mary for hosting us as their guest.
+Disclosure & Disclaimer: Special thanks to the Queen Mary for hosting us as their guest.
 The content & opinions expressed are entirely our own.
 Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.
-Some posts on this website may contain links to our partners’ websites and Chasing Light Media may be compensated by those partners.